Black-ish

 Black-ish (stylized as black·ish) is an American sitcom television series created by Kenya Barris.
-It aired on ABC from September 24, 2014, to April 19, 2022, running for eight seasons.
-Black-ish follows an upper class black family led by Andre "Dre" Johnson (Anthony Anderson) and Rainbow Johnson (Tracee Ellis Ross).
-The show revolves around the family's lives, as they juggle several personal and sociopolitical issues.
-The show also features the characters Zoey Johnson (Yara Shahidi), Andre Johnson, Jr. (Marcus Scribner), Jack Johnson (Miles Brown), and Diane Johnson (Marsai Martin).
+It aired on ABC from September 24, 2014, to April 19, 2022, running for eight seasons with 176 episodes.
+Black-ish follows an upper class well-off black family headed by Andre "Dre" Johnson, a successful advertising executive (Anthony Anderson), and his wife Rainbow "Bow", an anaesthesiologist (Tracee Ellis Ross).
+The show revolves around the wealthy Johnson family as they juggle personal, familial and sociopolitical issues, particularly in trying to reconcile their desire to stay true to their black identities with their choice to live in a wealthy, suburban white neighborhood.

-In later seasons, the characters of Josh Oppenhol (Jeff Meacham), Ruby Johnson (Jenifer Lewis), Charlie Telphy (Deon Cole), Leslie Stevens (Peter Mackenzie), Devante Johnson (August and Berlin Gross) and Olivia Lockhart (Katlyn Nichol) were promoted to series regulars, while the character of Earl Johnson (Laurence Fishburne) makes recurring appearances.
+The show also features confident oldest child Zoey (Yara Shahidi), nerdy elder son Andre Jr., aka Junior (Marcus Scribner), and twins Jack (Miles Brown) and Diane (Marsai Martin).
+In later seasons, additional characters including Dre's mother Ruby Johnson (Jenifer Lewis), his co-workers Josh Oppenhol (Jeff Meacham) and Charlie Telphy (Deon Cole), his boss Leslie Stevens (Peter Mackenzie), his and Bow's youngest child Devante Johnson (August and Berlin Gross), and Junior's girlfriend Olivia Lockhart (Katlyn Nichol) are promoted to series regulars, while Dre's father (and Ruby's ex-husband that she remarried), Earl Johnson (Laurence Fishburne), is a recurring character throughout the series.

 Throughout its run, Black-ish received positive reviews.
-The show received Emmy and Golden Globe nominations for Outstanding Comedy Series, and a TCA Award for Outstanding Achievement in Comedy.
-Meanwhile, Tracee Ellis Ross has received individual praise, winning the Golden Globe Award for Best Actress.
-The show also ranks relatively highly among shows broadcast by ABC in terms of television season ratings, and ranks among the top ten in the United States for estimated total audience size.
+The show received Emmy and Golden Globe nominations for Outstanding Comedy Series and a TCA Award for Outstanding Achievement in Comedy, while Ross received individual praise, winning the Golden Globe Award for Best Actress – Television Series Musical or Comedy for her role as Bow.

 In May 2020, ABC renewed the series for a seventh season, which premiered on October 21, 2020.
 Ahead of its seventh season premiere, an hour-long Election-themed special was aired on October 4, 2020.
 In May 2021, ABC renewed the series for an eighth and final season, which premiered on January 4, 2022, and consists of 13 episodes.
 The series finale aired on April 19, 2022.

-The show's success also prompted a spin-off titled Grown-ish, which stars Shahidi as her character travels to college.
-In May 2019, ABC ordered a short-lived prequel series, Mixed-ish, centered on young Bow and her biracial family in the 1980s.
+The show's success prompted a spin-off titled Grown-ish, which stars Shahidi, and subsequently Scribner, as their respective characters Zoey and Junior as they leave home to attend college.
+In May 2019, ABC ordered a short-lived prequel series, Mixed-ish, which centers on a young Bow and her biracial family in the 1980s.